STATEMENT OF EMERGENCY

 2. A description of a methodology to be used to conduct surveys;

-3. The number and percentage of providers surveyed;
+3. The number and percentage of enrollees surveyed;

 6. Interventions conducted or planned by the MCO related to activities in this section.